What are X-rays?

 Since their discovery in 1895 by the German physicist Wilhelm Roentgen, X-rays have played a major role in helping physicians diagnose and treat disease.
 X-rays are high-energy electro-magnetic waves created within an x-ray tube.
-X-rays are highly penetrating, and in combination with specialized imaging plates and film, provide images of various internal organs and structures.
+They are highly penetrating, and in combination with computer imaging plates, provide images of various internal organs and structures.
 Your physician and the radiologist combine to provide you with the test best suited to your particular situation.
 While all radiation exposure carries some risk, the benefits of diagnosing your condition far outweigh these risks.
-However, due to these risks, x-ray examinations are carried out by trained, licensed personnel and interpreted by physicians (radiologists) who are specially trained in the imaging sciences.
+However, due to these risks, X-ray examinations are carried out by trained, licensed personnel and interpreted by physicians (radiologists) who are specially trained in the imaging sciences.

 GI Studies (Barium)

-The prep for an UGI is found in our prep section.
+The prep for an UGI is found in our appointment prep section.
 During your exam, the radiologist uses a TV-like x-ray device (fluoroscope) to watch the barium travel down your esophagus (“food pipe”) and into your stomach and small bowel (intestine).

 Urinary Tract Studies